 "Wanted to see how the prefect meeting went," she said casually, like it was nothing.

-Riley started having a coughing fit.
+Riley blinked.
 "What would make you ask a question like that?"

 "Because before a few weeks ago, you never would have been caught dead walking alone with Sirius Black through the hallways after curfew hours," Lily explained.